vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 sidebar_label: Upgrade to 0.70.1
 ---

 This guide describes the steps to upgrade to 0.70.1 using a checkpoint.
-Find the right page in the [release notes for v0.70.1](https://github.com/vegaprotocol/documentation/blob/main/docs/releases/overview.md#pre-release-versions-0700-and-0701-combined--2023-03-28)
+See the [release notes for v0.70.1](https://github.com/vegaprotocol/documentation/blob/main/docs/releases/overview.md#pre-release-versions-0700-and-0701-combined--2023-03-28) for information about breaking changes and other details.

 ## Assumptions for the guide
 The instructions below are written for Debian-like Linux operating systems.